SleepingThread/LogicVisualizer/readme.txt

 WARNING!!!
 This code is non optimized and not structured.
-It has many repeating blocks of code.
+It has many repeating blocks.